stimm-ai/stimm/docs/usage/web-interface.md

 - **Edit an existing agent** – Click the edit icon next to an agent.
 - **Delete an agent** – Click the delete icon (requires confirmation).

-Each agent can be associated with a RAG configuration for knowledge‑augmented responses.
+Each agent can be associated with a RAG configuration for knowledge-augmented responses.

 ## Managing RAG Configurations

-Navigate to **RAG** to manage Retrieval‑Augmented Generation configurations.
+Navigate to **RAG** to manage Retrieval-Augmented Generation configurations.

 - **Create a RAG configuration** – Choose a provider (Qdrant) and fill in the required fields.
 - **Upload documents** – After creating a configuration, you can upload PDF, DOCX, Markdown, or text files that will be ingested into the vector database.